 Fibre is our gut’s best friend and the primary fuel for our good gut bacteria.
-Whilst should aim for 30g per day, many within the UK are only consuming 15-18g.
-Luckily foods such as Chia Co chia seeds contain as much as much as 11g fibre per 2tsp!!
+Whilst we should aim for 30g per day, many within the UK are only consuming 15-18g.
+Foods such as Chia Co chia seeds contain as much as much as 11g fibre per 2 tsp.

 Other ways to boost healthy gut bacteria include:

-Whilst alcohol in moderation is absolutely fine, we have to remember that alcohol has a depressant effect on the brain so can result in rapid worsening of our mood.
+Alcohol in moderation is absolutely fine, but we have to remember that alcohol has a depressant effect on the brain so can result in rapid worsening of our mood.
 Thiamine is also a common B vitamin deficiency seen in heavy drinkers, and this deficit can lead to low mood, irritability and anger.

 Choose: no more than 14 units for women per week